 There are a lot of different types of filters on the market.
 The following list includes the most popular and commonly used.

 - Canister: Canister filters also provide mechanical, biological, and chemical filtration.
 They are usually rather large, and a bit more expensive than HOB filters.
-However, many cichlid owners prefer them because they are able to provide powerful filtration for large capacity tanks.
+However, many cichlid owners prefer them because they are able to provide powerful filtration for large-capacity tanks.

 - Internal: These filters hang inside the tank, taking up very little space.
 While they do perform all 3 types of filtration, they are usually not ideal for tanks over 20 gallons.

-- Undergravel: Like the name implies, these filters are installed underneath gravel substrate.
+- Undergravel: As the name implies, these filters are installed underneath gravel substrate.
 While certainly useful, they may fall short in providing adequate filtration for a cichlid tank since they only allow for mechanical filtration.
 This is why these are often used in conjunction with other types of filters.

 Cichlids do not require any special lighting to stay healthy, though you’ll probably want to install an aquarium light so you can enjoy watching them.
 You can use fluorescent or LED lighting.